rhn-github/pdsnd_github/README.md

 new_york_city.csv 	(data for New York City) washington.csv		(data for Washington D.C)

+Note: that the csv Files have not been pushed to the Remote Repository.

 Credits:
 Credit to Udacity for providing a structured training to enable the creation of this project and to all the open source programmers out there for providing us with Python, Git and Git Hub!